August 8, 2019

 So Peter was kept in prison, but the church was earnestly praying to God for him.

 Can you fathom the blow this must have been to the Church?
-Herod has executed one of the SONS OF THUNDER!
-One of the BIG TWELVE.
+Herod has executed one of the Sons of Thunder!
+One of the Big Twelve.
 This is another of those cases where Luke, with a severe economy of speech, inestimably understates the situation.
-James, Disciple #2, slaughtered.
+James, Disciple #2: slaughtered.
 And just when they thought it couldn’t get any worse, he had Disciple #1, Peter, arrested and jailed.
 To add insult to injury, he did it during the Passover.

 They locked Peter up in a dungeon, and if that weren’t enough they posted four squads of four soldiers each to guard him.
 Do the math.
 That’s 16 armed guards.
-We will read tomorrow that Peter was actually chained to two of the guards at all times- even in his sleep.
-Keep in mind, noone had blown up any buildings or strapped on any suicide vests or set off any roadside bombs.
+We will read tomorrow that Peter was actually chained to two of the guards at all time—even in his sleep.
+Keep in mind, no one had blown up any buildings or strapped on any suicide vests or set off any roadside bombs.
 This punishment came in response to their preaching, teaching and healing in the name of Jesus Christ.
 These were men of indefatigable peace and they were being treated like the most dangerous criminals on the face of the planet.

-The Gospel is the unstoppable power of God, period.
+The gospel is the unstoppable power of God, period.

 It reminds me of my challenge to us a few weeks back.
 If we aren’t being persecuted in some form or fashion, maybe it’s because we aren’t really a threat.

 COME HOLY SPIRIT!

 Can you foresee a time when the gospel will once again be perceived as a threat to the prevailing culture and the powers that be?

 For the Awakening,